 The 5-phase process is as follows:

-- Complete and submit to CAAS form CAAS(AW)67 and all required Manuals and Exposition Documents (listed below), with a non-refundable application fee as specified in the Second Schedule of the ANR-119 (PDF, 128 KB).
+- Complete and submit Form CAAS-ANR119-1-01 (Application for the initial issue of Air Operator Certificate (AOC)) or Form CAAS-ANR137-1-01 (Application for the initial issue/renewal of Aerial Work Certificate) and all required Manuals and Exposition Documents (listed below), with a non-refundable application fee as specified in the Second Schedule of the ANR-119

 What to submit:

 - Engineering Exposition Document(s) / Maintenance Control Manual(s);